CLJunge/Spawn.HDT/README.md

 ## Features

 #### Search
 - Enter a specific amount of dust (ex.
-1600), which you would like to get and the plugin displays a list of available cards based on your set filters.
+1600), which you would like to get and the plugin displays a list of available cards based on your filters.
 With the filter option 'Unused Cards Only' checked, the plugin only considers cards, that are not being used in a deck.
 (For this option, you have to navigate to the 'Play' menu at least once, in order for the plugin to retrieve your in-game decks)
 - Another possiblity is to enter a card name or mechanic to look for specfic cards (ex.
 Raza).
 (Click the help button next to the "Filters" button for more information)

 #### Selection Window